Skip Navigation. Skip to content

 University of Maryland Policy on Institutional Conflicts of Interest

-(Approved by the President )
+(Approved by the President Technical and legal amendments )

 II.
-Definitions.
+Definitions

-1. Institutional Conflict of Interest (“ICOI").
-An institutional conflict occurs whenever the financial interests of the institution, or of a University Official acting within his or her authority on behalf of the institution, might affect, or appear to affect, the objectivity of institutional processes for the selection, design, conduct, reporting, review, or oversight of the University enterprise.
+6. “Institutional Conflict of Interest (ICOI)” means situations in which the financial interests of the institution, or of a University Official acting within his or her authority on behalf of the institution, might affect, or appear to affect, the objectivity of institutional processes for the selection, design, conduct, reporting, review, or oversight of the University enterprise.
 For the purposes of evaluating ICOI, activities related to research, teaching, and outreach, and the administration of those functions, singly and collectively, represent the University enterprise.

-2. Significant Financial Interest.
-A significant financial interest for purposes of managing Institutional Conflicts of Interests consists of one or more of the following interests of the University or a University Official (and those of the University Official's spouse and dependent children) that reasonably appears to be related to the University or University Official's institutional responsibilities: (1) interests in publicly-traded business entities; (2) interests in non-publicly-traded business entities; (3) intellectual property rights and interests upon receipt of income related to such rights and interests; and (4) compensated and uncompensated positions outside of the University that involve fiduciary responsibility to a non-University entity.
+9. “Significant Financial Interest” means anything of monetary value.
+For purposes of managing ICOIs, a Significant Financial Interest exists when there are one or more of the following of the University or a University Official (and those of the University Official's spouse and dependent children) that reasonably appear to be related to the University or University Official's institutional responsibilities: (1) interests in publicly-traded business entities; (2) interests in nonpublicly-traded business entities; (3) intellectual property rights and interests upon receipt of income related to such rights and interests; and (4) compensated and uncompensated positions outside of the University that involve fiduciary responsibility to a non-University entity.

-3. University Official.
-University Officials covered under the University of Maryland's ICOI Policy are those officials who have the power to commit substantial resources of the University.
-University Officials include but are not limited to: the President, Assistant President, Vice Presidents, Associate and Assistant Vice Presidents, the Senior Vice President & Provost, Associate Provosts, Deans, Associate Deans, and Athletic Director, including those holding these positions in an interim capacity, as well as others who have discretionary authority to allocate resources related to the University enterprise as identified by any of the officials named previously.
+10. “University Official” means any individual(s) at the University who, because of their respective positions with the University, can affect or can reasonably appear to affect University processes for the design, conduct, reporting, review, or oversight of research and who have the authority to commit significant University resources.
+University Officials include but are not limited to: the President of the University, Assistant President, Vice Presidents, Associate and Assistant Vice Presidents, the Senior Vice President and Provost, Associate Provosts, Deans, Associate Deans, Department Chairs, Center and Institute Directors, and the Athletic Director, including those holding these positions in an interim capacity, as well as others who have discretionary authority to allocate resources related to the University enterprise as identified by any of the officials named previously.
 University Officials must disclose their significant economic interests and affiliations, and those of their immediate family members (spouse, domestic partner, or dependent) upon their appointment and then annually thereafter, and identify how those interests may relate to their institutional responsibilities.

-1. A University Official with a business or significant financial interest in a business entity is in a position to take action on behalf of the University that may benefit or be perceived to benefit the business entity;
+1. A University Official with a business or Significant Financial Interest in a business entity is in a position to take action on behalf of the University that may benefit or be perceived to benefit the business entity;

 2. The University licenses an invention to a business entity and holds royalty and/or equity interests in the entity where such interests may be affected by ongoing University research or other University activities sponsored by that business entity;

-3. A University vendor donates a gift to the University;
+3. A University vendor donates a Gift to the University;

 4. The University holds investments in a business entity that has a financial or business relationship with the University;

-5. The University provides or receives goods or services, including sponsored research awards, from a business entity in which the University has a financial (including equity) interest;
+5. The University provides or receives goods or services, including sponsored research awards, from a business entity in which the University has a financial, (including equity,) interest;

 6. The University enters into a commercial transaction that compromises or appears to compromise the University's research, teaching, or outreach mission activities, or its institutional reputation; or

-7. The University has a business or significant financial interest in a business entity whose commercial interests may be affected by human subjects research conducted at the University.
+7. The University has a business or Significant Financial Interest in a business entity whose commercial interests may be affected by human subjects research conducted at the University.

-1. ICOI Committee Composition.
+2. ICOI Committee Composition

 1. Voting Members:

-6. Official from another local university
+6. An official from another local university; and

-5. Subject matter experts, on as-needed basis
+5. Subject matter experts, on an as-needed basis.

-2. Identifying Potential Institutional Conflicts of Interest.
+3. Identifying Potential Institutional Conflicts of Interest

-1. Disclosures.
-The Office of the President provides a list of University Officials required to disclose (i.e. those identified as having discretionary authority to allocate resources related to the University enterprise).
-These individuals will complete an annual ICOI disclosure form.
-The Office of the Vice President for Research maintains these disclosures for semi-annual review by the ICOI Committee.
-University Officials identified for ICOI disclosure are also required to update their disclosure once per year and during the year as emerging circumstances warrant (i.e. a new consulting agreement; appointment to a Board of a company, etc.).
-University Officials do not need to report the following:
+1. DisclosuresThe Office of the President provides a list of University Officials identified as having discretionary authority to allocate resources related to the University enterprise.
+University Officials identified for ICOI Disclosure are required to update their Disclosure once per year and during the year as emerging circumstances warrant (i.e., a new consulting agreement; an appointment to a Board of a company, etc.).

 1. Compensation from the University, investment or savings income, retirement or insurance benefits, or spousal maintenance;